In your journey towards personal finance improvements, having the lowest interest rate on your credit card is ideal.

 This is why I said that having a few credit cards is good, but having more than 4-5 is just useless in my opinion.

 Regardless of the option, you gotta pay off your credit card debt

 The 2 options above are shared to help you find a way to create some breathing room, to make a plan to pay off your credit card debt.

-None of the options should ever be used to just extend the inevitible return to high interest rates, you’d ruin your opportunity to pay off your debt at a low or no interest situation.
+None of the options should ever be used to just extend the inevitable return to high-interest rates, you’d ruin your opportunity to pay off your debt in a low or no interest situation.

 Regardless of which option you choose, you should make a plan to pay off your debt within 4-5 months.

 If you have $5,000 in debt this is totally doable for most.
 If you’re in much higher debt, don’t get discouraged, just make a longer plan and fight this debt with all your might.

 You got yourself into it, and you’re strong enough to get out of it.
 Take the total amount of your debt, divide it by the months you’ll take to pay it off, and find a way to pay that number every month.